 The weight gain pattern differs from one baby to another, and there is no absolute way to compare.
 However, doctors use a weight chart created on the basis of the average weight for Indian babies.
 Ideally, your child should follow the pattern and her weight should be in a range similar to that indicated by the chart.
 It is advisable for parents to refer to this chart as a general guideline only, and to remember that the paediatrician’s advice is the best for any special requirement of your child.

 1. Baby – 0 to 12 months

-Your child will grow fast in the first few months of infancy.
+Your child will grow up fast in the first few months of infancy.
 Every month, your baby will gain weight and increase in height.
-You will be shopping for clothes more often.
-Do ensure that your child gets enough sleep and is well fed, vaccinated as per schedule and taken for regular check-ups.
-It is recommended that the baby is exclusively breastfed during the first 6 months and eventually introduced to other liquid diets or semi solid foods along with breast milk.
-The baby should ideally double the birth weight by 4–6 month of age.
+You will be shopping for clothes quite often.
+Do ensure that your child gets enough sleep and is well fed, vaccinated as per schedule and is taken for regular check-ups.
+It is recommended that the baby is exclusively breastfed during the first 6 months of her life, and eventually introduced to other liquids or semi-solid foods while still being fed breast milk.
+The baby should ideally double her birth weight by 4–6 months of age.

 2. Toddler – 12 to 36 months

 This is an active phase in your baby’s life, and lots of development happens during this age in terms of emotional and social growth.
 Your child will start exploring the world and will be exposed to other children in daycare or when you take her for a stroll in the neighbourhood.
 Immunity and food habits that were built up in the first year will now be even more important.
 The weighing scales will show fluctuations based on various factors and emotional state of mind, anxiety of separation from parents, new environments, and changes in diet and food habits.

 The qualities, habits, and other developmental aspects that the child picks up at this age will last for a lifetime.
 The hectic schedules and active lifestyles of your preschooler will call for an increased calorie intake and a variety of nutritional food.
 On an average, she will put on about 2 kilograms per year.